calcdot/LinuxTricks/README.md

 17. Domain Enumeration - BloodHound https://github.com/BloodHoundAD/BloodHound

 18. One of best Windows enum scripts - https://github.com/itm4n/PrivescCheck (Sadly now monitored by several AV)

+19. There are plenty of enum/exploit scripts out there, i mostly used this - https://github.com/diego-treitos/linux-smart-enumeration